How To: Get (and Fill) More Job Orders

 1) Leverage your candidate database

-Pop quiz: what’s the number one source for successful candidates placements?
+Pop quiz: what’s the number one source for successful candidate placement?
 The candidates who already exist in your database, topping sources like job boards and candidate referrals.
 Are you making the most out of the existing candidates in your database?

 You may need to conduct an audit on your candidate database.
 A messy or outdated database is severely limited in its usefulness.
 Check out these tips for cleaning out your database.

-Most recruitment agencies redeploy 10 to 30 percent of their contractors on a new assignment within three months of their current assignment’s end-date.
+Most staffing firms redeploy 10 to 30 percent of their contractors on a new assignment within three months of their current assignment’s end-date.
 That means up to 90 percent of the time you spend sourcing and placing candidates is lost after a placement.

 Timing is one of the most important factors when it comes to redeploying workers.
 How do you know when to reach out to someone about a new opportunity?
 You need to know when a worker is finished with an assignment, and you need this information to be visible to and front of mind for recruiters.